wifwucite/esphome-grove-multi-gas-v2/README.md

 ## Installation

 In order to connect the Grove multi gas sensor to an ESP32 I recommend [this cable](https://www.seeedstudio.com/Grove-4-pin-Female-Jumper-to-Grove-4-pin-Conversion-Cable-5-PCs-per-PAck.html).
-You connect the black cable to ground, the red cable to 3.3V, the yellow cable to pin 25, and the white cable to pin 26.
+You connect the black female jumper to ground, the red one to 3.3V, the yellow one to pin 25, and the white one to pin 26.
+Then you plug the gove connector into the sensor.

-To configure the sensor for ESPHome you do need to download or copy anything manually, you can just use refer to this external component from the yaml file like this:
+To configure the sensor for ESPHome you do not need to download or copy anything manually, you can just use refer to this external component from the yaml file like this:

 ```yaml
 external_components: